-In order to be notified when a suspected spam registration is automatically suspended you can enable email notification and designate an email address to receive the notification emails.
+In order to be notified when a suspected spam registration or post is automatically suspended you can enable email notification and designate an email address to receive the notification emails.

 The notification email includes the email address of the suspected spammer (so you can look them up in the Security section of SilverStripe CMS) as well as the fields set in the '$fields_to_check' against which the spam keywords matched.

 This will allow you to perform a quick smoke test in case there was a false-positive and the registration was a legitimate member.